* Tech sector falls on worries about more regulation

 "In short, markets had priced in policy normalisation by the world's central banks too much," said Tohru Yamamoto, chief fixed income strategist at Daiwa Securities.

-In commodity markets meanwhile, oil prices slipped as a report of increasing U.S. crude inventories from industry group American Petroleum Institute (API) surprised many traders.
+Oil prices stepped back as a report of increasing U.S. crude inventories from industry group American Petroleum Institute (API) surprised many traders.

 U.S. WTI crude futures dropped 0.8 percent to $64.72 while Brent crude futures traded 0.7 percent lower at $69.62 per barrel, off Monday's high of $71.05, which was its highest since late January.